MXS9501/LabBook/iCas Work.md

 	4. Mix Diluted DNA and Diluted Lipo2000, 1:1
 	5. Incubate for 5 minutes at RT
 	6. Add DNA -Lipo2000 complex to cells.
-	7. InCubate cells for 1-3 days at 37 degree.
+	7. Incubate cells for 1-3 days at 37 degree.

 # FACS Checking OFP